appium/appium/README.md

     Done, without errors.

-More things, low-level things
+More Stuff and Some Low-Level Tips
 -----------
-If you want to run the appium server and have it listen indefinitely, you can do one of the following to start an appium server with or without an app
+If you want to run the Appium server and have it listen indefinitely, you can do one of the following to start an Appium server with or without an app
 pre-specified:

     > grunt appium
     > grunt appium:TestApp
     > grunt appium:UICatalog

-Then you can, e.g., run individual testfiles using Mocha directly:
+Then you can run individual test files using Mocha, for example:

     > mocha -t 60000 -R spec test/functional/testapp/simple.js

 Do you like getting close to the metal?
 Or are you trying to run this from a script with a custom app?
-Start appium without grunt from the command line (see parser.js for more CLI arguments):
+You can start Appium without grunt from the command line (see parser.js for more CLI arguments):

     > node server.js -V 1
     > node server.js --app /absolute/path/to/app -V 1

-In this case, the app has to be compiled for the iphone simulator, e.g., by doing this in the Xcode project:
+In this case, the app has to be compiled for the iPhone simulator, for example by executing the following command in the Xcode project:

     > xcodebuild -sdk iphonesimulator6.0

-This will create a directory called build/Release-iphonesimulator in your Xcode project, and this dir will contain the .app package you need to send to the server.
+This creates a `build/Release-iphonesimulator` directory in your Xcode project that contains the `.app` package that you'll need to communicate with the server.

 You can also run against an app on an actual device by plugging the device in